MoneyBrilliant/rails-push-notifications/README.md

 That's all.
 You have your applications' configurations stored in RailsPushNotification.

+### Android Applications setup using FCM

+The only thing you need is the API_KEY that you will get from the Google APIS Console for FCM

+    app = RailsPushNotifications::FCMApp.new
+    app.fcm_key = '<your app api key>'
+    app.save

 ### WindowsPhone Applications setup

 This case is similar but even simpler than APNS Apps